zerowidth/asteroids/README.md

 If you wish to play asteroids, you must first invent the universe.

 This is an experiment in physics simulation, rendering on the web, and game design.
 It's for me, not you, but enjoy what you find.
-Very much a work in progress.